Table of Contains

 Note: In contrast to risk management, crisis control refers to the responses to an incident or accident that has already taken place.

-Since electronic document information exists on an IT platform and is exchanged via networking, action on information security risks is essential.
+Since electronic document exists on an IT platform and is exchanged via networking, action on information security risks is essential.

 Risks related to information assets are classified largely into physical, technological and human threats, as shown in Table 7-1.